mismail1512/ARP/README.md

 ## Installation and Running Instructions

-1- After dounloading the repo, create the logs and build directories
+1- After downloading the repo, create the logs and build directories

 ```
 mkdir logs